-When pre to get as informati Child Prot report is i
+When proto get as informati Child Proto report is a

 Use thes

 Clarify to understand.
 Asking clarifying questions is not the same as investigating.
 Investigative questions seek to gather evidence and/or proof.
 Clarifying questions seek to understand.
 It is not the job of Mandated Reporters to investigate suspected instances of abuse or neglect.
 However, obtaining additional information can help Mandated Reporters make better decisions about when a report is needed and when a family might just need additional support.